KlausC/Scanf.jl/README.md

 + An optional length modifier that is not used by this implementation.
 + A conversion specifier character that specifies the type of conversion to be applied.

 The `scanf` function executes each directive of the format in turn.
-When all directiveshave been executed, or if a directive fails (as detailed  below), the function returns.
+When all directives have been executed, or if a directive fails (as detailed  below), the function returns.
 Failures are described as input failures (due to the occurrence of an encoding error or the unavailability of input characters), or matching failures (due to inappropriate input).

-A directive composed of white-space wide character(s) is executed by reading input up to the first non-white-space wide character (which remains unread), or until no more characters can be read.
+A directive composed of white-space character(s) is executed by reading input up to the first non-white-space character (which remains unread), or until no more characters can be read.
 The directive never fails.

 A directive that is an ordinary character is executed by reading the next character of the stream.
-If that wide character differs from the  directive, the directive fails and the differing and subsequent characters remain unread.
+If that character differs from the  directive, the directive fails and the differing and subsequent characters remain unread.
 Similarly, if end-of-file, an encoding error, or a read error prevents a character from being read, the directive fails.

 A directive that is a conversion specification defines a set of matching input sequences, as described below for each specifier.
 A conversion specification is executed in the following steps:

-Input white-space wide characters (as specified by thei `isspace` function) are skipped, unless the specification includes a `'['`, `'c'`, or `'n'` specifier.
-These white-space wide characters are not counted against a specified field width.
+Input white-space characters (as specified by the `isspace` function) are skipped, unless the specification includes a `'['`, `'c'`, or `'n'` specifier.
+These white-space characters are not counted against a specified field width.

 An input item is read from the stream, unless the specification includes an `'n'` specifier.
 An input item is defined as the longest sequence of input characters which does not exceed any specified field width and which is, or is a prefix of, a matching input sequence.